department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/prestabilization.md

 ### Can I get disability benefits from VA?

 You may be able to get disability benefits if you recently ended your active military service, **and**
-- You have a severe service-connected disability that is unstable (meaning an illness or injury that is changing in nature or hasn't yet been fully treated), **and**
+- You have a severe service-connected disability that is unstable (meaning an illness or injury that is changing in nature or hasn’t yet been fully treated), **and**
 - Your disability is expected to continue for an unknown amount of time

 ### Who’s covered?